candu/blog-old/source/_posts/2012-11-02-persistent-location-tracking-looking-for-a-few-good-data-points.markdown

 {% img https://lh5.googleusercontent.com/-ba4lES16aCU/UJb-ytwI4OI/AAAAAAAAAK8/-OZvTHzgZjk/s144/accuracy-vs-speed.jpg %}

-No clear correlation here; there are low-quality readings at both low and high speeds.
+*No clear correlation here*; there are low-quality readings at both low and high speeds.
 There are several possible explanations:

 - **Confirmation bias:** I mistakenly extrapolated a small handful of low-quality readings taken at high speeds to a general pattern.
-- **Misinterpretation:** Some of the Mount Monadnock readings look *way* off;
+- **Misinterpretation:** Some of the Mount Monadnock readings look way off;
   perhaps the error radius doesn't mean what I think it does.
 - **Different location sources:** Location accuracy is [relatively well-defined](http://en.wikipedia.org/wiki/Dilution_of_precision_(GPS)) for GPS, but I'm not sure what happens when